stagedml/pylightnix/docs/Reference.md

 <a name="pylightnix.repl"></a>
 # `pylightnix.repl`

-This module defines variants of `instantiate` and `realize` functions, which are suitable for REPL shells.
+Repl module defines variants of `instantiate` and `realize` functions, which are suitable for REPL shells.
 Repl-friendly wrappers (see `repl_realize`) could pause the computation, save the Pylightnix state into a variable and return to the REPL's main loop.
 At this point user could alter the state of the whole